How to Make Training Videos That Are Easy to Update and Scale (2026 Guide)

 • Better retention Video combines audio + visual cues, which helps learners remember information more effectively than text alone.

-• SEO benefits for customer education When used as public tutorials or product guides, training videos improve search visibility and help customers solve problems independently.
+• SEO benefits for customer education When used as public tutorials or product guides, training videos improve search visibility and streamline global customer education, helping users solve problems independently.

 What Types of Training Videos are frequently used?
 (With Use Cases)